mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

       - If release day falls on a Friday, the blog post goes out on the Friday and the emailed newsletter goes out the following Tuesday
     - Post a reminder to devs in the Release Discussion channel of the the code complete date with the list of open and submitted bugs and PRs [see example](https://community.mattermost.com/core/pl/coggyys9atg7fqyam81q3gkmoo)
     - Review the Jira tickets remaining in the current release fix version and push those that won't make it to the next fix version
-    - Ask PMs and Tech writer to complete release documentation by T-9 deadline.
+    - Ask PMs and Tech Writer to complete release documentation by T-9 deadline.
 [Example request](https://community.mattermost.com/core/pl/w4oobh4zpigsfbqskx5ix5jgxo)
     - Finalize [release summary slide deck](https://docs.google.com/presentation/d/1HndB1oe8-JabPseP3H-4wZtP0SqOU0IKjQpMoqfnSo0/edit#slide=id.p2) to prepare for posting for MTL and CSMs
 3. PM:
     - Finalize roadmap for next release, and identify planned marketing bullet points